Sifchain/sifnode/tools/localnet/design.md

 `localnet` exposes these commands:

-- `localnet install` - downloads all the required components, unpacks, builds them etc.
+- `localnet install` - downloads all the required components, unpacks, builds them, installs/updates them
-- `localnet update` - updates components
 - `localnet start` - starts all the components in `tmate` session
+  - `--with-chain=<blockchain>` adds `blockchain` to the setup
+  - `--with-explorers` starts block explorers for each blockchain
 - `localnet stop` - stops `tmate` session, all components are stopped but may be (re)started again - state is preserved  between restarts
 - `localnet destroy` - drops all the state generated/collected by the components (blocks, keys, etc.)